-Welcome to the 2024/25 Annual Report.
+Welcome to the 2024/25 Annual Report for the Hendre Group.
 As the world continuously evolves, so must we as an organisation, navigating a challenging operating environment, whilst ensuring we deliver for our customers.

 Our missions, get the basics right, connect with you, and invest for a better future, all focus on our role in helping communities thrive by hearing people's voices, giving support when it matters, on the terms people want.